ikhat/notes/recipes/borscht.md

 # Borscht

+## Ingredients

-8 beets.
+- 8 beets.
 (I used the small ones you usually buy in bunches of four, fewer beets if you're using big ones.).
-1/4 of a medium-sized head of green cabbage, shredded (i.e., cut into strips no more than a quarter inch wide, and as long as you like).
+- 1/4 of a medium-sized head of green cabbage, shredded (i.e., cut into strips no more than a quarter inch wide, and as long as you like).
-3 large carrots: 2 grated, one quartered lengthwise and cut into slices.
+- 3 large carrots: 2 grated, one quartered lengthwise and cut into slices.
-3 small yellow potatoes (don't use Russet potatoes); half grated, half cut into pieces around the same size as the carrot pieces.
+- 3 small yellow potatoes (don't use Russet potatoes); half grated, half cut into pieces around the same size as the carrot pieces.
-1 medium/large yellow onion, cut into thin strips.
+- 1 medium/large yellow onion, cut into thin strips.
-~1/2 pound dry white kidney beans.
+- ~1/2 pound dry white kidney beans.
 (You can use whatever beans you like, I suppose.)
-2-3 tbsp tomato paste.
+- 2-3 tbsp tomato paste.
-fresh lemon juice and/or white wine vinegar, to taste. sugar, to taste. dill and parsley, to taste.
+- fresh lemon juice and/or white wine vinegar, to taste.
+- sugar, to taste.
+- dill and parsley, to taste.
-10-12 cups vegetable stock (ideally home-made). salt and pepper.
+- 10-12 cups vegetable stock (ideally home-made).
+- salt and pepper.

+## Preparation
 - (night before)
 	- Soak beans overnight, covered by at least two inches of cold water.
 At least 10-12 hours.
 	- Trim beats (but don't peel them).
 Put them in a pot of salted water and bring to a boil.
 Cover, reduce heat to a fast simmer, and cook until they're fork tender.